 According to Google Insights, the number of coming out videos uploaded to YouTube has steadily increased since 2015, hitting an all-time high in 2018.
 Society is beginning to view identifying as LGBTQ as a trend.
 Australian politician, Bob Katter said it had become “popular” to become homosexual in recent years, calling it a “fashion trend.”
 While Katter’s views don’t necessarily reflect those of society, he is a person of political power and his opinions have a larger impact than the everyday person.

-Some girls will claim they’re bisexual just becuase they found a female attractive before, but they would never actually date a girl.
+Some girls will claim they’re bisexual just because they found a female attractive before, but they would never actually date a girl.
 Sexuality can be confusing, particularly in high school as we near the autonomy associated with being an adult, but rushing to identify as a member of the LGBTQ community can devalue the experience for others.

 When those in the public eye, such as YouTubers and internet personalities, come out, they often receive praise from their viewers.
 However, taking the increased rights and acceptance many in the LGBTQ community see today for granted takes away not only from the members who still battle unaccepting families, hate crimes and religious conflicts but also from the people who laid their lives on the line in events like the Stonewall riots and the Orlando nightclub shooting so that we may have a better experience than they did.